Our bold and beautiful red Bunga Raya

 Bunga Raya © Adrian Cheah

-The exact origin of Hibiscus rosa-sinensis is unknown, although it has been cultivated in East Asia especially in China, Japan and the Pacific islands for a long time.
-Wherever it originated from, it was introduced to Europe by explorers in the 1700s and was later imported to Europe from China.
-It is the parent of the modern hibiscus, whose species still bears its name.
+The exact origin of Hibiscus rosa-sinensis remains a mystery, though it has been cultivated for centuries in East Asia, particularly in China, Japan and the Pacific islands.
+Regardless of where it first appeared, the hibiscus was introduced to Europe by explorers in the 1700s, eventually being imported from China.
+This species became the progenitor of the modern hibiscus, with its name still carried by its descendants.

 Bunga Raya

-The top flower on the left selected as our national flower is a hybrid, crossed off any of the eight original native species of the hibiscus.
-Although different varieties of the modern hibiscus are all versions of Hibiscus rosa-sinensis, the truth is that they are all a mix of several species.
-But Hibiscus rosa-sinensis is actually the correct name of one of the original species plants (the photo on the right).
-It belongs to the Malvaceae family.
+The hibiscus flower selected as our national symbol is a hybrid (top left), resulting from the crossing of any of the eight original native species of hibiscus.
+While modern varieties of hibiscus are all derived from Hibiscus rosa-sinensis, they are actually a blend of several species.
+However, Hibiscus rosa-sinensis (top right) is the correct name of one of the original species plants, belonging to the Malvaceae family.

-In the Western world, Hibiscus rosa-sinensis is also known as the China Rose, Chinese Hibiscus, Sorrel, Rose Mallow, shoe flower and even titled as Queen of Tropical Flowers.
-It is called "Sembaruthi" in Tamil, "Gumamela" in Tagalog and in Indonesia, it is known as “Kembang Sepatu” which literally means “Shoe Flower” (the petals can be used to shine leather shoes).
+In the Western world, Hibiscus rosa-sinensis is also known by various names, including China Rose, Chinese Hibiscus, Sorrel, Rose Mallow, Shoe Flower and the Queen of Tropical Flowers.
+It is called "Sembaruthi" in Tamil, "Gumamela" in Tagalog and in Indonesia, it is known as "Kembang Sepatu", which translates to "Shoe Flower", as the petals can be used to shine leather shoes.

 Bunga Raya © Adrian Cheah

 In Malaysia, we call it Bunga Raya.
-In Malay, "bunga" means "flower" while "raya" means “celebration.”
-Thus, Bunga Raya translates to “celebratory flower”.
-Today, Bunga Raya has become a distinct symbol of Malaysia.
+In Malay, "bunga" means "flower", while "raya" translates to "celebration", making Bunga Raya the "celebratory flower."
+Over time, it has become a distinct symbol of Malaysia.

-So how did we crown the vibrant red Hibiscus rosa-sinensis as our national flower?
-Well, the story unfolds in the wake of Malaysia's independence in 1957.
-As the newly-liberated Malaya sought to establish its unique identity and represent the celebration of unity within a multi-cultural nation, the need for a national flower emerged.
+So, how did the vibrant red Hibiscus rosa-sinensis become our national flower?
+The story begins in the wake of Malaysia's independence in 1957.
+As the newly independent Malaya sought to establish its unique identity and symbolise the unity of its multicultural nation, the search for a national flower began.

-In 1958, the Ministry of Agriculture sought proposals for a national flower from all state governments.
-Seven flowers were proposed including Hibiscus (Bunga Raya), Jasmine (Bunga Melur), Lotus (Bunga Teratai), Magnolia (Bunga Cempaka), Medlar (Bunga Tanjung), Rose (Bunga Mawar) and Ylang Ylang (Bunga Kenanga).
-The east coast states of the country preferred the rose and the west coast was happy with the jasmine.
+In 1958, the Ministry of Agriculture invited proposals for a national flower from all state governments.
+Seven flowers were nominated: the Hibiscus (Bunga Raya), Jasmine (Bunga Melur), Lotus (Bunga Teratai), Magnolia (Bunga Cempaka), Medlar (Bunga Tanjung), Rose (Bunga Mawar), and Ylang Ylang (Bunga Kenanga).
+Preferences varied, with the east coast states favouring the rose, while the west coast leaned towards the jasmine.

 Bunga Raya © Adrian Cheah

-On 28 July 1960, after much consideration, the then Prime Minister Tunku Abdul Rahman Putra Al-Haj declared Hibiscus rosa-sinensis to be the national flower.
-The announcement was made public during the officiating of the Malayan Agro-Horticultural Association's (MAHA) exhibition at the Selangor Turf Club.
+On 28 July 1960, after careful deliberation, then Prime Minister Tunku Abdul Rahman Putra Al-Haj officially declared Hibiscus rosa-sinensis as Malaysia's national flower.
+The announcement was made public during the inauguration of the Malayan Agro-Horticultural Association's (MAHA) exhibition at the Selangor Turf Club.

 Bunga Raya © Adrian Cheah

-Bunga Raya holds a special place in the hearts of the people of Malaysia.
-The image of the flower is imprinted on Malaysian currency as well as stamps and commemorative minted coins.
+Bunga Raya holds a special place in the hearts of Malaysians.
+Its image is featured prominently on Malaysian currency, as well as on stamps and commemorative coins, serving as a lasting symbol of the nation's identity and pride.

 Bunga Raya © Adrian Cheah